robenkleene/design-references/after-effects/after-effects-layers.md

 #### Notes

-- A more predictable way to find the layer property to edit is to use search.
 - To show just modified properties, first `⇧⌘A` to deselect all, then `uu` to show all modified properties.
 - Holding `⇧`, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
 Holding `⌥` will add a keyframe for that property.
 - Properties shown in red means they are being set by expressions (if this is unintentional `⌥LMB` to remove it)

 ## Search

+- The search field is at the top of the layers panel
 - You can separate multiple search terms with commas in the layer search field, e.g., `point, elli` will find both `Point of Interest` and `Ellipse` properties.

+## Copying Properties

+You can copy a property and paste it to apply to many layers at once.
+Just select only the property to copy and copy (`⌘C`), then select all the layers to copy to and paste (`⌘V`)

 ## Timeline